MRCIEU/CheckSumStats/README.md

 ![“example3\_predplot1.png”](/man/figures/README-example3_predplot1.png)

-We see a slope of 0.548 and non-linear correlation pattern, indicating that the SNPs have unusual effect sizes and indicating the presence of summary data errors or major analytical issues.
+We see a slope of 0.548 and non-linear correlation pattern, indicating that the SNPs have unusual effect sizes and the presence of summary data errors or major analytical issues.

 We can also plot the relative bias - the relative deviation of the reported from the expected effect